ansible/ansible/docs/docsite/rst/intro_getting_started.rst

 Tips

-Only the local server, you do not need to write on inventory file to specify the local server.
-All you have to do is typing "localhost" or "127.0.0.1" on where specifies a server name.
+When running commands, you can specify the local server by using "localhost" or "127.0.0.1" for the server name.

 Example: